Aging & Health A to Z

 Care & Treatment

-- Immediate treatment for depression
+- Immediate treatment

 - Continuing treatment to prevent relapse.
 This includes antidepressant therapy, usually lasting for about six months

 - Maintenance therapy (longer-term therapy), if considered necessary

 The following treatments, which may be used in combination, can help treat depression among older adults:

 - For people with Seasonal Affective Disorder (SAD), light therapy during the winter months may help restore a normal sleep cycle and reduce depressive symptoms.

 - There are newer treatments that are available in some centers, and usually involve some surgery.
 These include vagus nerve stimulation (VNS), deep brain stimulation (DBS), and the most recent, transcranial magnetic stimulation (TMS).